resetes12/pokeemerald/README.md

 * RTC Type: Choose between using a real clock, or using a fake clock.
 Fake clock rate is 1h irl, 1 day ingame.
 * Shiny Chance: 8192 (Emerald default) - 4096 (Gen VI+) - 2048 - 1024 - 512.
 * Item Drops: Items held by wild Pokémon, when defeated, will be dropped and obtained by the player.
 Forget about catching it or using Thief!
-* Permanent Fainting: Like a mini-Nuzlocke, without enforcing rules!
-Your Pokémon will stay in the FAINTED status, meaning that you can't use them again.
-Getting to zero Pokémon on the party or PC will make the game Soft-Reset, allowing loading the previous save.
 * Uncapped wondertrade: No 3-daily limit.
 * Easier Feebas: If enabled, Feebas have a 5% chance to appear around the whole Route 119.
 * Frontier bans: Decide if you want legendaries banned or not in Battle Frontier.
 If enabled, remember that the bans depend on your chosen difficulty!